vseloved/rutils/docs/tutorial.md

 #<FUNCTION (LAMBDA (&OPTIONAL % %%)) {1022395BAB}>
 ```

 Unlike Clojure, only 2 implicit arguments are supported: `%` and `%%`.
 This covers more than 80% of use cases.
-And, think of it, wen you have a lambda with more than 2 arguments, most probably, it's not so simple to be written in shorthand form.
+And, think of it, when you have a lambda with more than 2 arguments, most probably, it's not so simple to be written in shorthand form.
 After all, it's supposed that these small functions should span a single expression and at most 3 lines of code...

 Although, multiple-expression lambdas are also supported: `^((print %) (1+ %%)) => (lambda (&optional % %%) (print %) (1+ %%))`